UK's Osborne set to play safe, opt for Tucker at BoE

-Earlier this month, three independent reviews into the BoE's conduct said it suffered from a centralised, hierarchical culture.
+Earlier this month, three independent reviews into the BoE's conduct said it suffered from a centralized, hierarchical culture.

 This contributed to poor economic forecasting and a slow response at the start of the financial crisis in 2007 -- prompting former policymaker DeAnne Julius to call for "full-scale cultural change" in a Financial Times column published on Monday.